Ed-Fi-Exchange-OSS/LMS-Toolkit/src/schoology-extractor/README.md

 # Schoology Extractor

-This script retrieves and writes out to CSV all students, sections, assignments, and submissions.
+This script retrieves and writes out to CSV all students, currently-active† sections, assignments, and submissions († sections that are in an active grading period).

 ## Notes on Working With Schoology Data